Gaahl

-Kristian Eivind Espedal (born 7 August 1975), better known by his stage name Gaahl, is a Norwegian vocalist and painter.
+Kristian Eivind Espedal (born 7 August 1975), better known by his stage name Gaahl, is a Norwegian vocalist.
 He is best known as the former frontman of Norwegian black metal band Gorgoroth.
 He is also the founder and lead vocalist of Trelldom and Gaahlskagg.
 Since leaving Gorgoroth, he has been involved with God Seed, Wardruna, and Gaahls Wyrd.
 He was the focus of the documentary True Norwegian Black Metal and also appeared in the film Flukt.

 Early life

-Gaahl was born in 1975 in Sunnfjord, a district in the county of Sogn og Fjordane, Norway.
-He spent his youth living in a sparsely populated valley called Espedal, in the municipality of Fjaler.
+Gaahl was born in 1975 in Sunnfjord, a district in Sogn og Fjordane county, Norway.
+He spent his youth living in a sparsely populated valley called Espedal in Fjaler Municipality.
 Gaahl and his family still have homes in the valley, although he now spends much of his time in Bergen.

 Career

 Early career (1993–1998)

 Gaahl became involved with black metal in 1993, when he co-formed the band Trelldom with guitarist Tyrant and bassist Taakeheim.
 They released a demo in March 1994, with Goat Pervertor on drums.
 Gaahl and Tyrant recorded and released Trelldom's first album, Til Evighet, in early 1995, with help from drummer Ole Nic.
 In 1998, they released the album Til et Annet with drummer Mutt.
 That year, Gaahl became involved with the bands Sigfader and Gaahlskagg.
 The former included Stian Lægreid (Skagg), Tarjei Øvrebotten (Goatboy), Jan Atle Lægreid (Thurzr), Einar Selvik (Kvitrafn) and Mutt.
 The latter included Skagg, Thurzr and Mutt.
 Sigfader and Gaahlskagg each released an EP in 1999.